D.I.Y. (song)

 "D.I.Y." is a song written and recorded by English musician Peter Gabriel.
 It was included on his 1978 self-titled solo album and was released as a single in May with "Perspective" as a B-side, although it failed to chart.

 A re-recorded version of "D.I.Y." was issued by Charisma Records in September 1978 with both "Mother of Violence" and "Me And My Teddy Bear" as the B-side; this single fared no better than the original.
 The re-recording of "D.I.Y.", which featured horns and an additional chorus, was later included on the 2019 compilation album Flotsam and Jetsam.
-The D.I.Y. acronym stands for do it yourself, which at the time echoed the prevailing attitude of self-sufficiency in the UK.
+The D.I.Y. acronym stands for do it yourself, which at the time echoed a flourishing ethos of self-sufficiency in the UK.
 Peter Christopherson created the single artwork.

 Background

-Gabriel wrote "D.I.Y." as a response to some of the emerging bands at the time, including the Sex Pistols.
+Gabriel wrote "D.I.Y." as a response to some of the emerging bands at the time who he believed were embracing new-wave music, including the Sex Pistols.
 Rather than faithfully emulate the stylistic choices of these artists, Gabriel instead opted to capture the spirit of this music through an acoustic arrangement.
-Gabriel explained that he aimed for an acoustic arrangement due to his belief that there were few new-wave artists who integrated acoustic instruments into their music.
+Gabriel explained that he aimed for an acoustic arrangement due to his belief that there were few new wave artists who integrated acoustic instruments into their music.

 While certain musical arrangements on Gabriel's 1978 eponymous release were developed by his backing band, Gabriel had already created the primary riff for "D.I.Y." prior to the song's formal presentation to the rest of the band.
 Gabriel said that the main melody derived from a hymn titled "Come, My Way".
 He had previously performed "D.I.Y." live as an instrumental in 1977.
 The chorus consists of the repetition of the song title, with an additional processed voice spelling out the acronym "do it yourself".

 "D.I.Y." possesses a mid-tempo arrangement with accompaniment of drums, a chapman stick (serving the role of a bass), acoustic guitar, mandolin, and piano, the latter of which plays a series of ascending chromatic scales at various points throughout the song.
 The song is played in the key of D major and modulates through various time signatures, including 4/4, 5/4, and 7/4 time.
 According to Gabriel, Larry Fast made a suggestion to trigger portions of an eight-note melodic sequence each time the bass passed over a specific musical note.
 Gabriel characterised the effect as "sort of random, but it seems to have an order to it.
 It gives it a sort of live, machine-like quality."
 Fast said that his contributions to the song were otherwise minimal and amounted to the reinforcement of an acoustic guitar part with a Prophet-5 patch with detuned pulse waves.
 He processed the acoustic guitar with the Prophet-5 so that it would blend in with the other instruments.
 Todd Cochran played a Yamaha CP-70 electric piano and an ARP 2600 synthesiser on the recording.